bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter3 - Oracles/Ships/SI_CH3_Ship Engagement.md

 | 79 - 84 | Smuggle contraband |  |
 | 85 - 94 | ▶[[SI_CH3_Core_Action Theme#ACTION\|Action]] + ▶[[SI_CH3_Core_Action Theme#THEME\|Theme]]; _pg 116 - 117_ |
 | 95 - 100 | Roll twice |
-^table-OclShipMission-Medium
+^table-Mission-Medium

 ### Oracle: Ship Mission - Large
 > [!mechanics]- | Roll > [skull]  `dice: [[SI_CH3_The Cursed Die#^table-Cursed]]` `dice: [[OT_ISSI_Ships^Mission-Large]]` | Guidance
 > A ship’s faction can reveal its role, such as warship, tradeship, or whaler.
 If the ship is independent, the faction unknown, or if you simply want more detail, use this table.
-Alternatively, use the [[SI_CH3_Character_Drive#Oracle Character Goals|captain’s goal]] (page 193) to set the ship’s purpose. ^guidance-OclShipMission-Large
+Alternatively, use the [[SI_CH3_Character_Drive#Oracle Character Goals|captain’s goal]] (page 193) to set the ship’s purpose. ^guidance-Mission-Large

 | dice: 1d100 | Result [skull] _[[#Oracle Cursed Ship Mission\|below]]_ |
 | :---: | --- |